webiny/docs.webiny.com/docs/webiny-apps/page-builder/theme-development/stylesheets.md

 sidebar_label: Stylesheets
 ---

-If you've gone through the default theme configuration file you've probably noticed that it's mostly just a list of class names and few references to React components.
-We didn't talk about any stylesheets so far.
-Working with stylesheets in Webiny is pretty straight forward.
+If you've gone through the default theme configuration file you've probably noticed that it contains a list of class names and references to React components.
+If you want to configure stylesheets in Webiny, it is a straightforward process.

 Each theme can expose one or more stylesheets for you to import.
 This is usually defined in the theme documentation.
 When talking about Webiny Page Builder, it exposes a single file under the following path `~@webiny/app-page-builder-theme/styles.scss`.